njuh0/MacDeepTranscriber/README_new.md

-# Audio Study - macOS Speech Recognition App
+# MacDeepTranscriber - macOS Speech Recognition App

 **The application uses only Apple Speech for speech recognition.** The architecture has been simplified to focus on one reliable recognition engine.